 (see all my easy ideas with photographs) for each course; this adds elegance to a dinner and makes a beautiful presentation, they

 can be made ahead.

 wine steward or sommelier.
-Sometimes I ask my guest to bring wine, this
+I like to ask my guests to bring wine or even

-makes it very easy for me and my guests are happy to bring something, it's a
+makes it very easy for me and my guests are usually happy to bring something, it's a

 Setting The Table